jpreagan/jpreagan/README.md

-# Hi 👋, I'm James Reagan
+# Aloha 👋, I'm James Reagan

 ### A software engineer in Hawaii